BrianNewsom/Newsom_CSCI3202_Assignment1/README.md

 these are commented as the comprehensive (or integration-like) tests.
 Additional tests are added to further test the features of the data structures.

+For further information on the unit tests, see the documentation for built in Python UnitTest Framework at [https://docs.python.org/2/library/unittest.html](https://docs.python.org/2/library/unittest.html).

 In order to use the data structures in a non-test environment, simply import all non test files inside of the DataStructures directory. e.g.
 ```